Wanderlust and Airport Wall Art, Gifts and Airport Code Artwork

-Airports, travel and the outdoors have always been major inspirations in my artwork.
-These modern airport code, commercial aviation maps, airplane window seat and adventure-inspired posters, decor and gifts are based on my original linoleum block prints.
+Airports and travel have always been major inspirations in my artwork.
+These modern airport code, airplane window seat and wanderlust-inspired posters, wall art, maps and gifts are based on my original block prints.

 If you haven't found quite what you're looking for, many of my airport code art, flight path map, and travel-themed linocut prints are featured on tote bags, pillows, phone cases, coffee mugs and stationary in my Society6 shop.
 They make great gifts to your favorite traveler, flight attendant, pilot or travel lover.